Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandThe memorial stone for Snorri Sturluson is huge

-Snorri was fostered by Iceland's lawspeaker, Jón Loftsson, at one of the primary cultural centres in Iceland, Oddi in South Iceland, when he was only 3 years old.
+Snorri was fostered by Iceland's lawspeaker, Jón Loftsson, at one of Iceland's primary cultural centres, Oddi in South Iceland, when he was only 3 years old.

 Later on, he lived at Reykholt in West Iceland and was mercilessly killed on his estate by his enemies.

-Snorri was one of the richest and most powerful men in Iceland of his time.
+Snorri was one of the wealthiest and most powerful men in Iceland of his time.
 He was a chieftain, historiographer, poet, and Saga writer.

 The Snorri Sturluson monument Hvammur í Dölum